pestphp/docs/expectations.md

 <a name="expect-toContain"></a>
 ### `toContain($needles)`

-Asserts that all given needles are elements of the `$value`.
+This expectation verifies that all the given needles are elements of the `$value`.

 ```php
 expect('Hello World')->toContain('Hello');